The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 Top 10 Most Expensive States to Live in Within the U.S.

 Some of the most expensive states to live in probably come as no surprise.
 For example, Hawaii tops the list due to the islands' high costs for items ranging from fuel and electricity to real estate and food.
 And because many people want to know where to find the lowest cost of living in California, it probably isn't a shock to learn that the state comes in at number three on the list.

 Below, you'll discover the 10 states and regions with the highest cost of living.
 You'll also see how much higher the cost of living is than the national average.
-The information is based on data collected from the second quarter of 2016.3 But keep in mind that, when you are looking at cost of living and determining where to live or go to school, it is important to look at other factors as well.
+The information is based on data collected by MERIC from the second quarter of 2016.
+But keep in mind that, when you are looking at cost of living and determining where to live or go to school, it is important to look at other factors as well.
 Those include things like job availability and average wages.
 If you can land a high-paying job in a state or region that has a higher cost of living, then the move still might be worth it.

 - Hawaii—92.9 percent higher cost of living / 9.9 percent higher median wage

 - District of Columbia—58.4 percent higher cost of living / 85.5 percent higher median wage

 - California—51.7 percent higher cost of living / 9.8 percent higher median wage

 - New York—39.1 percent higher cost of living / 16.4 percent higher median wage

 - Oregon—34.2 percent higher cost of living / 2.4 percent higher median wage

 - Massachusetts—31.6 percent higher cost of living / 25.9 percent higher median wage